Legal Aid is a government funded scheme designed to help socially and economically disadvantaged people access legal services.

 The contribution fee required on the basis of your financial circumstances.

 It’s also important to keep in mind that Legal Aid applications can take some time to be processed.
-This waiting period can be as long as 6-8 weeks for some types of applications.
+This waiting period can be as long as 6-8 weeks for some applications.

 The wait time largely depends upon what type of application you’re making (for example, whether you need funding for mediation or for Court proceedings) and how urgent the circumstances are.
 It can also simply depend on the number of applications Legal Aid are processing.